fixthestatusquo/proca-cli/README.md

   -x, --dxid=<value>           dxid

 OUTPUT FLAGS
   --csv            Format output as csv
-  --human     Format output to be read on screen by a human [default] --json      Format output as json
-  --simplify  flatten and filter to output only the most important attributes, mostly relevant for json
+  --human          Format output to be read on screen by a human [default] --json           Format output as json --[no-]simplify  flatten and filter to output only the most important attributes, mostly relevant for json

 DESCRIPTION
   counter of actions